The Gaussian formula and spherical aberration of the static and moving curved mirrors from Fermat's principle: Abstract

 \section{Abstract}

-The Gaussian formula and spherical aberrations of the static and relativistic curved mirrors are analyzed using the construction of optical path length (OPL) and the application of the Fermat's principle to the OPL.
+The Gaussian formula and spherical aberrations of the static and relativistic curved mirrors are analyzed using the optical path length (OPL) and Fermat's principle.
 The geometrical figures generated by the rotation of conic sections about their symmetry axes are considered for the shapes of the mirrors.
-By comparing the results in static and relativistic cases, it is shown that the focal lengths and the spherical aberration relations of the relativistic mirrors obey the Lorentz contraction with respect to the rest observer.
+By comparing the results in static and relativistic cases, it is shown that the focal lengths and the spherical aberration relations of the relativistic mirrors obey the Lorentz contraction.
+Further analysis of the spherical aberrations for both static and relativistic cases have resulted in the information about the limits for the paraxial approximation, as well as for the minimum speed of the systems to reduce the spherical aberrations.